PurvaSamar13/Vendor-Performance-Analysis/README.md

 # Vendor Performance Analysis

 Effective inventory and sales management are critical for optimizing profitability in the retail and wholesale industry.
+Companies need to insure that they are not incurring losses due to ineffcient pricing, poor inventory turnover, or vendor dependency.

 ## Overview

-This project focuses on identifying underperforming brands that require promotional or pricing adjustments.
+- This project focuses on identifying underperforming brands that require promotional or pricing adjustments.
+- Determine top vendors contributing to sales and gross profit and find out total profit margin.
+- Assess inventory turnover to reduce holding costs and improve effciency.
+- Analyze the impact of bulk purchasing on unit costs.

+**EDA**: Understanding the dataset to explore how the data is present in the dataset and if there is a need of creating some aggregated tables that can help with:
+•	Vendor Selection for profitability
+•	Product pricing for optimization

 Since the data required for analysis is distributed across multiple tables, a **summary table** needs to be created that consolidates key information, including: